 This policy statement sets out the school's arrangements for managing the access of providers to students at the school for the purpose of giving them information about the provider's education or training offer.
-This complies with the school's legal obligations under Section 42B of the Education Act 1997.
+This complies with the school's legal obligations under the statutory guidance for schools: careers guidance and access for education and training providers (January 2023).